mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/Exercises.rst

 .. question:: cdd_ex_3

    Copy the code from the previous question.
 Below the class definitions, delete all the instructions except where you instantiate a Square object.
 Create a Turtle object.
-   Use the Square properties to enable you to draw the square.
+Use the properties to help draw the square.

    .. activecode:: ch_c2_3

 .. question:: cdd_ex_4

    Change the name of the ``scale`` method to be the magic method for multiplication.
-Change the tests to use the ``*`` operator (since there is no longer a method named scale).
+Use the ``*`` operator in the testing section (since there is no longer a method named scale).
 The tests should still pass.

    .. activecode:: ch_c2_4